openmediavault/openmediavault-docs/new_user_guide/newuserguide.rst

 (Without backup, this is **NOT** a recommended action for beginners.  **Backup** is covered later.)

+.. note:: As of **OMV 5.5.20**, data drives are mounted using **UUID** (Universally Unique Identifier).
+In WinSCP, the same path might appear as: /srv/dev-disk-by-**uuid-f188c8ad-74d3-443a-a23e-89711270367d**  (This is an example only – all disks will have a unique identifier.)

 .. image:: /new_user_guide/images/57_WinSCP4.jpg
     :width: 686px
     :align: center